nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

             line  10:       "IWxxx_NB_SPI_INT"      input consumer="THREAD_SOC_INT"
             ...

-In the fowllowing case, you need use "gpio-reset-device=/dev/gpiochip5" (whose I2C device address is 0-0020 as shown by the output of gpiodetect) for the reset functionality.
+In the following case, you need use "gpio-reset-device=/dev/gpiochip5" (whose I2C device address is 0-0020 as shown by the output of gpiodetect) for the reset functionality.
 Similarly, use gpio-int-device=/dev/gpiochip4 (whose I2C device address is 1-0022 as shown by the output of gpiodetect) for the interrupt functionality.
-This means you have to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip5&gpio-int-device=/dev/gpiochip4&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "
+This means that you have to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip5&gpio-int-device=/dev/gpiochip4&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "

         & gpiodetect
         ...